-Billboard ordinance changed to allow digital display
+Billboard ordinance changed to

 The Orange City Council amended an ordinance governing billboards at its Jan.
 8 meeting, to enable a static sign overlooking the 55 Freeway to be converted to a digital display.